MaoZiming/papers/9-misc/wisconsin-prelim.md

 * Cons:
   * Increased Complexity: The need to maintain additional data structures (like the segment summary and checkpoint regions) and handle segment cleaning adds complexity to the file system.
   * Write Amplification: Segment cleaning can introduce write amplification, potentially reducing the lifespan of SSDs (though this is less of an issue with HDDs).

+### Crash Recovery: LFS vs. FFS

+* LFS: roll forward since the last consistent checkpoint (we have Checkpoint region!)
+  * Segment cleaning.
+* FFS: runs `fsck`, scan the file system metadata and fix any inconsistencies (fixing partially updated inodes and directories).
+  * LFS has faster recovery time compared to FFS due to the log-based approach and the ability to replay operations from the last checkpoint, avoiding full file system scans, which can be time-consuming when disk is large.
+* Trade-off:
+  * Complexity: garbage collections.

 ## Isolation